brimdata/brimcap/docs/Custom-Brimcap-Config.md

 ![NetFlow Pool](media/Custom-Zeek-Suricata-Pool.png)

-The same combination of `brimcap` and `zed api` commands can be used to incrementally add more logs to the same pool and index for additional pcaps, which was not possible pre-Brimcap.
+The same combination of `brimcap` and `zed` commands can be used to incrementally add more logs to the same pool and index for additional pcaps.

 The setting in the Brim **Preferences** for the **Brimcap YAML Config File** can also be pointed at the path to this configuration file, which will cause it to be invoked when you open or drag pcap files into Brim.

 ![Brim YAML Config File Preference](media/Brim-Pref-YAML-Config-File.png)